-However, my spiritual journey didn't end by reading "The Case for Christ".
+However, my spiritual journey didn't end by reading "The Case for Christ" - the book mentioned in Part 1.
 After I read it, I trawled bookshops for books on atheism.
 I felt sure that I'd find some atheistic stuff that would blow all this out of the water.
 I scoured atheist websites.
 I read detailed, hostile reviews of "The Case for Christ".
 I listened to and read articles and interviews with well known atheists like Richard Dawkins and Christopher Hitchins.
 I read the New Testament for myself.
 I read biographies and critiques of Jesus by non-Christians.
 I did this when I was an agnostic.
 I still do this today.